Hypoxia In The News

 USGS Releases New Report

-The United States Geological Survey recently released a new report titled Nitrate in the Mississippi River and Its Tributaries, 1980-2010: An Update.
+The United States Geological Survey recently released a new report titled "Trends in Nutrients and Pesticides in the Nation's Streams and Rivers."
 For more information, please click here.

 Gulf of Mexico Hypoxic Zone: Annual Size